Table of Contents

 Deb Baker

-A family slows down and enjoys the benefits of exploring the world
+A family slows down and enjoys the benefits of exploring the world at

-at their own pace.
+their own pace.

-Children's Natural Love of Learning
+Nurturing Children's Natural Love of

 by Jan Hunt

-Jan Hunt of The
+Jan Hunt of The Natural Child Project

-Natural Child Project outlines several principles of organic learning.
+outlines several principles of organic learning.

-My Six-Year-Old's
+My Six-Year-Old's Math

-Math Problem
+Problem

 by Rebecca Trotter

-A mother examines the workbook her son uses and considers the uses of
+A mother examines the workbook her

-math in his everyday life.
+son uses and considers the uses of math in his everyday life.

-IN: A Cache of Learning
+DELVING IN: A Cache of

 by Susan Martin

-A family's geocaching experiences and how to get involved with
+A family's geocaching experiences

-this adventurous "treasure" hunting phenomenon.
+and how to get involved with this adventurous "treasure" hunting

-A Balancing
+A Balancing Act

-by Kris Bordessa
+Kris Bordessa

-"It took a long time for me to realize that my success as
+"It took a long time for me to realize that my success as a

-a homeschool parent would require a much bigger adjustment than simply
+homeschool parent would require a much bigger adjustment than simply staying at home with

-staying at home with the kids.
-My priorities would need to change if
+the kids.
+My priorities would need to change if I was going to be present as a parent,

-The Young
+The Young Adventurers

 by Angelina Hart

-Two young children explore Japan, and a mother discovers it's the
+Two young children explore Japan, and a mother discovers it's

-little things that can make life seem truly exotic.
+the little things that can make life seem truly exotic.

-Unschooling
+Unschooling and

-and Self-Worth
+Self-Worth

 by Shana Ronayne Hickman

-"For us, one of unschooling’s greatest benefits is its
+"For us, one of

-natural reverence for a child’s self-worth.
-Rather than imposing
+unschooling’s greatest benefits is its natural reverence for a child’s

-our own structure on our children’s education, it necessitates
+self-worth.
+Rather than imposing our own structure on our children’s education, it

-that we trust our children and help them find and follow their own interests,
+necessitates that we trust our children and help them find and follow their own interests,

 forge their own paths, and pursue their own dreams."

-and Balance
+Beauty and Balance

-by Miranda Demarest
+Miranda Demarest

 "Unschooling seems to me to be the recognition of life as

-a series of moments you only get once, and the vow to do them right
+a series of moments you only get once, and the vow to do them right the first time."

-Schooling: How Traditional Education Harms Children and Society
+Education Harms Children and Society

 by Laurie Couture

-Laurie Couture of ChildAdvocate.org
+Couture of ChildAdvocate.org

-reviews the historical origins of our modern public schools and lists
+reviews the historical origins of our modern public schools and lists the problems

-the problems associated with institutional education.
+associated with institutional education.

-Favorite
+Favorite Fascinations

 Reviews of unschooling resources.